afrinanegaban/ecommerce-website-performance-behavioral-analysis-pbi/README.md

 ### **Overview of Findings**

 The platform currently sustains a healthy **6.83% Conversion Rate** with a strong user engagement baseline of **10.82 minutes per session**.
 While total pageviews have reached **1.19M**, the **44.76% Bounce Rate** indicates a critical need to optimize landing page relevance for new gsearch traffic.
-High-value growth is found in repeat visitors, who exhibit a significantly higher CVR (7.8%) compared to first-time users (6.6%), suggesting that retention is the primary driver of long-term profitability.
+High value growth is found in repeat visitors, who exhibit a significantly higher CVR (7.8%) compared to new visitors (6.6%), suggesting that retention is the primary driver of long term profitability.

 ---